pyOpenSci/lessons/contribute-open-source/social-open-source.md

 - **Be patient and respectful.**
   - Many maintainers **volunteer their time**—make your requests **clear and easy to understand**.
   - If you're waiting on a response, give it time before **politely following up**.
+  - Maintainers understand that you are excited to receive a response, yet they may also have many additional requests.
+Please respect their effort and timelines.

 - **Be concise and avoid unnecessary comments.**
   - We live in an age of too many notifications.
 Keep your responses short, polite and to the point.